 Macro photography lighting presents a unique set of challenges to the photographer.
-When overcome though, it’s possible to create intriguing images of things that may be overlooked or unseen with the naked eye.
-The difficulty lies in the close subject-to-sensor distance, which magnifies the subject and results in very shallow depth of field.
+When overcome though, it’s possible to create intriguing images of things that may be overlooked or unseen by the naked eye.
+The difficulty lies in the close subject-to-sensor distance, which magnifies the subject and results in a very shallow depth of field.

 To get as much of the subject in focus as possible, it’s necessary to stop down the aperture of the lens.
 For fast shutter speeds to avoid blur caused by subject or camera movement, you need a lot of light.
-Opening up the aperture will let more light in and diffuse the background, making the subject stand out.
-The depth of field will be extremely shallow, but you can achieve unusual, creative images by precise use of selective focus.
+However, opening up the aperture will let more light in and diffuse the background, making the subject stand out.
+The depth of field will be extremely shallow, but you can achieve unusual, creative images by the precise use of selective focus.

 How much light do you need for macro photography?

 You can shoot in daylight using the ambient light available, introduce flash on or off the camera or use continuous light from torches, LED lights, mirrors and reflectors.
 The quality and position of the light are important.

 Ensure you diffuse bright sunlight and the light from flash heads.
 Harsh light creates too much contrast, with over-bright highlights and shadows lacking detail, especially when shooting subjects with shiny surfaces.
 Diffusers help to eliminate reflections, softening the light to give beautiful colours and tones.
 I use a white umbrella attached to a small tripod to filter sunlight.
 Bringing well-diffused flash heads closer to the subject will also help soften the light.

 Flash allows a smaller aperture to be used, giving greater depth of field.
 The built-in flash on some cameras is best avoided as the light is harsh and doesn’t allow enough control over the power of the flash or its direction.